Checkmk/checkmk/CONTRIBUTING.md

     On GitHub in your browser, submit a pull request from your `my-feature-branch` to the official Checkmk branch you forked from.

-    The Travis CI bot will start testing your commits for issues.
+    The Github Actions CI bot will start testing your commits for issues.
     In case there are issues, it will send you a mail and ask you to [fix the issues](#help-i-need-to-change-my-commits).

 ### Help: I have a conflict